CAMongrel/UnrealReplayServer/README.md

 [HttpNetworkReplayStreaming]
 ServerURL="http://127.0.0.1:5000/"
 ```
+(replace the ServerURL with whatever you have, of course)

 Then just run this server, open up a level in Unreal Editor, play in Editor (or standalone) and use the
 Engine console to record a replay: